rami25/v1/docs/description.md

     --discord:(same for messanger)
         1.comments issues(tod5el b3adhha)
-        2.chat text (twali discription 3al post or comments) 3.save posts to your own bag with all comments ans upvotes 4.issues : pin for message just a message (no comments or upvotes)
+        2.chat text (twali discription 3al post or comments) 3.save posts to your own bag with all comments and upvotes(mafamech) 4.issues : pin for message just a message (no comments or upvotes)

 ### pros